Ibexian/EastMeetsKitchen/_posts/2016-07-13-chorizo-seitan-burger.md

     <img src="/images/216-9.jpg">
 </figure>

 So for my burger, I mixed in a ton of veggies like carrots and zucchini, which soften as they cook.
-I was say my burger is a little more chunky than Taco Party's, but if you want a softer textured burger, just puree the vegetables more than I did.
+I would say my burger is a little more chunky than Taco Party's, but if you want a softer textured burger, just puree the vegetables more than I did.

 <figure class="half">
 <img src="/images/216-4.jpg">